Eben60/Unitful.jl/docs/src/defaultunits.md

 Unitful.yd
 ```

 The yard, a US customary unit of length defined as 3 ft.

-Dimension: `Unitful.𝐋`.

-See Also: `Unitful.ft`.

 #### Angstrom